 Employees who will be instructing or otherwise working with students will disseminate information about the hazardous chemicals with which they will be working as part of the instructional program.

 It is the responsibility of the superintendent to develop administrative regulations regarding this program.

-Legal Reference: 29 C.F.R.
-Pt.
-1910; 1200 et seq.
-(2004).

-Iowa Code chs.
-88; 89B (2015).

-804 Safety Program
+Legal Reference: R. Pt.
+1910; 1200 et seq . ode chs.
+88; 89B Cross Reference: 403 804 Employees' Health and Well-Being Safety Program